-Gib-Guided Press designs are typically chosen to carry demanding applications pressing and stamping applications.
-Gib guided presses can also be fitted with a variety of controllers and safety devices specified to customer’s needs.
+People typically choose Gib-Guided Press designs to handle demanding pressing and stamping applications.
+We can also fit Gib guided presses with a variety of controllers and safety devices specified to customer’s needs.

 Horizontal Hydraulic Press Brake Machines

 These machines are suited to straightening processes on steel bars, shafts, beams, and plates.
-They can easily be fitted with a wide variety of standard or custom tools, to perform press brake operations.
+We can easily fit them with a wide variety of standard or custom tools to perform press brake operations.
 Also, it allows for quick tool change over.
-Cut-off operations on angle and channel can be performed as well as rail structural contouring & straightening.
+You can perform cut-off operations on angle and channel as well as rail structural contouring & straightening.

 Horizontal Press Brake machines are perfect for a small workshop, doing one-off type work.
 However, they can be configured to accommodate large production runs.
 The horizontal configuration often offers an advantageous working plane, compared a traditional hydraulic press.
 In addition, cylinder strokes that are smooth, long and powerful.